optakt/flow-dps/README.md

 [![Internal Documentation](https://img.shields.io/badge/-documentation-grey?logo=markdown)](./docs/introduction.md)

-The Flow Data Provisioning Service (DPS) aims at providing a scalable and efficient way to access the history of the Flow execution state, both for the current live sporks and for past sporks.
+The Flow Data Provisioning Service (DPS) aims at providing a scalable and efficient way to access the history of the Flow execution state, both for current live sporks and for past sporks.

 The state of past sporks is indexed by reading an execution node's protocol state and state trie write-ahead log.
-Optionally, a root checkpoint can be used to bootstrap state before a spork's start.
+Optionally, a root checkpoint is required to bootstrap state before a spork's start.
 In more specific terms, indexing of past sporks requires a Badger key-value database containing the Flow protocol state of the spork and a LedgerWAL with all the trie updates that happened on the spork.

-Indexing the live spork works similarly, but it reads the protocol state by acting as a consensus follower and reading block records from a Google Cloud Storage bucket.
+Indexing the live spork works similarly, but it reads the protocol state by acting as a consensus follower, and it reads the execution-related data from records written to a Google Cloud Storage bucket by an execution node.

 The Flow DPS maintains multiple specialized indexes for different purposes.
-Contrary to the execution node's state trie, the indexes allow random access to the execution state at any block height which enables state retrieval at any point in history and beyond the execution node's pruning limit.
+Contrary to the execution node's state trie, the index for ledger registers allows random access to the execution state at any block height which enables state retrieval at any point in history, overcoming the pruning limit seen on the execution node.

-The DPS also supports a set of custom smart contract resources that serve as wrapper for locked token vaults and as proxy to staking and delegating resources.
-This allows the DPS to track multiple balances per account, including locked, staked and delegated tokens, for accounts which deploy these custom resources.

 ## Documentation